-Today we are checking out East Midlands Airport VIP Lounge.
+Today we are checking out East Midlands Airport VIP Lounge in England.
 There is just one airport lounge here at East Midlands Airport, and it’s hosted by Escape Lounges.
 Escape Lounges is a popular brand choice of airport lounges here in the UK.
 Due to our flight from the airport being in the middle of the summer school holidays here in the UK I didn’t expect we’d gain entry with our priority pass.
 Luckily, however, we did… and as a result, we managed to document our experience.

 Helen and I recently upgraded from an American Express Gold card, to an American Express Platinum card.
 With this came a complimentary Priority Pass that provides us with access to hundreds of airport lounges around the world for free.